 The next course will be in autumn 2019.

 Further contributions to teaching activities:

-HIGRADE course Fluxomics - Quantifying the Metabolic Phenotype (23rd/24th of May 2018 - Florian Centler)
+HIGRADE course Fluxomics - Quantifying the Metabolic Phenotype (Florian Centler)

-TU Dresden Continuous Bioprocesses: Anaerobic Digestion - Lecture and exercise (WS 2017/2018 - Denny Popp)
+TU Dresden Continuous Bioprocesses: Anaerobic Digestion - Lecture and exercise (winter semester - Denny Popp)

-University Leipzig Quantitative Biology for a sustainable enrivonmental and industrial biotechnology - Several lectures and exercise (SS2018 - Florian Centler, Denny Popp)
+University Leipzig Quantitative Biology for a sustainable enrivonmental and industrial biotechnology - Several lectures and exercise (sommer semester - Florian Centler, Denny Popp)

 Bachelor students: Robin Goldmann, Eric Witt